-Based on a survey conducted by the National Sleep Foundation, children with a minimum age of 2, spend more time in slumber than awake.
+Based on a survey conducted by the National Sleep Foundation, younger children spend more time in slumber than awake.

 Setting a workable nighttime routine for children is not governed by determinate rules.
 Every child is unique.
 What works best for others may not work for your child.
 However, there are several approaches that have been proven effective in a majority of cases.

 If the routine follows a consistent pattern, your child’s biological clock will naturally adjust more quickly to it.
-Begin the routine an hour or 30 minutes prior to the anticipated sleeping time.
-This gives your child plenty of time to de-stress, take a bath, brush their teeth, and read a bedtime story.
+Begin the routine 30 minutes to an hour prior to the anticipated sleeping time.
+This gives your child plenty of time to de-stress, take a bath, brush their teeth, and get settled in bed.

 Generally, children are not adept time trackers.
-Prior to bedtime, let your child know that the day is winding down by giving gentle warnings like “ten more minutes”, “it’s time to take a bath and brush your teeth when the big hand reaches the top of the clock”.
+Prior to bedtime, let your child know that the day is winding down by giving gentle warnings like “Ten more minutes” or “It’s time to take a bath and brush your teeth when the big hand reaches the top of the clock.”

-TV watching shouldn’t form part of your children’s nighttime ritual.
-Its visual stimulation effect leads to difficulty in falling and staying asleep.
+TV-watching shouldn’t form part of your children’s nighttime ritual.
+Its visual stimulation leads to difficulty in falling and staying asleep.
 Reading is a better option.
 It encourages sleep and promotes education.
 Other soothing activities include:

 - Listening to soft music

 - Letting your children talk about their day

 Let your child decide on negotiable routines like what song to sing, which pajamas to wear, or what book to read.
 Offering choices to your kids can make them feel like they somewhat have authority over their bedtime rituals.